 Read Matthew 16:26 or Mark 8:36

 1. The World gained and the Soul Lost

-A. The world is everything in the world appeals to senses.
+A. The world is everything in the world and appeals to the senses.
 1 John 2:15-17 summarizes these as the lust of the flesh; the lust of the eye; the pride of life.

 B. To gain the world means to get all it has to give along these lines.
 Now the soul is the man “himself” (Luke 9:25)

 C. In other words, the soul is the inner, real manhood and womanhood.
 To lose the soul means to lose oneself.

 A. Man is made of Body, soul, and mind.
 The Bible confirms the existence of the soul, (Genesis 2:7)